- General Information

 Oral Examination -Viva

 MPhil candidates will have an oral examination (‘viva’), on a date to be arranged with them by the Examiners in the week following submission of the MPhil dissertations.
 Candidates should therefore ensure that they are available for the whole viva period*, excluding the weekend.
 (The Examiners may in exceptional circumstances waive the oral examination, but candidates must not assume that they will.)
-If a candidate would like to request adjustments to their viva on the grounds of disability, they should complete a ‘voluntary disclosure form’ and return this to the postgraduate secretary.
+If a candidate would like to request adjustments to their viva on the grounds of disability, they should complete a ‘voluntary disclosure form’ and return this to the postgraduate administrator.
 The form can be found here: https://www.cambridgestudents.cam.ac.uk/files/voluntary_disclosure_form.pdf

 MPhil Results